allegroai/clearml-helm-charts/charts/clearml/README.md

 Please note: updating values only should always be done setting explicit chart version to avoid a possible chart update.
 Keeping separate updates procedures between version and values can be a good practice to seprate potential concerns.

+## ENTERPRISE Version

+There are some specific Enterprise version features that can be enabled only with specific Enterprise licensed images.
+Enabling this features on OSS version can cause the entire installation to break.

 ## Additional Configuration for ClearML Server